-The medical office manager salary depends greatly on the type and size of the medical facility that they will be working within.
-As with most management positions, the more education and experience that you have within the area of health care and management will help to increase the salary base you can expect to receive.
+The medical office manager salary depends significantly on the type and size of the medical facility that they will be working within.
+As with most management positions, the more education and experience that you have within the area of healthcare and management will help to increase the salary base you can expect to receive.

 Medical Office Manager Salary